feathersjs/feathers/README.md

 To learn more about Feathers visit the website at [feathersjs.com](http://feathersjs.com) or jump right into [the Feathers guides](https://feathersjs.com/guides/).

+# Contributing

+Run lerna bootstrap in the root.
+Then open a "JavaScript Debug Terminal", run cd packages/mongodb or into whichever package you're working on and run npm test.

 # License

 Copyright (c) 2023 [Feathers contributors](https://github.com/feathersjs/feathers/graphs/contributors)